muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T63)
+- New: Action priority is exposed and can be changed.
+Actions in a container with a higher priority will executed first at runtime.
+Priorities are 0 to 1000.
+This was previously an internal priority however there are some use-cases where the priority should be manually set, if actions change the input value that goes into another action.
+Mode switch actions should always execute last, as any action after the mode switch will be discarded.

+- Fix: Mode Switch not remembering the correct mode due to an API change and saving blank modes to the profile.

 ### (m76T62C) hotfix
 - Fix: Map to mouse Ex has axes enabled again.
 Logic for axes also changed.
 - Fix: Device GUID comparison failing in gated axis breaking it.